raspberrypilearning/turtley-amazing/en/step_6.md

-## Turning
+## Changing colours

-You've used code to draw a line.
-Good work!
-Now let's try making the turtle turn around.
-To do this you need to instruct the turtle not only to move forward, but also to turn right or left.
+The default colour for the pen used by the turtle cursor is black, and the default background colour is white.
+You can change the colours to make your shapes look even better.

+- Look at the code below.
+It contains three variables called `R`, `G`, and `B`.

-  <iframe src="https://trinket.io/embed/python/88c91b8dfb" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+  <iframe src="https://trinket.io/embed/python/b964b7d3ce" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-- What do you think will happen in the code above?
-Click on **Run** to see if you were right.

-  `turtle.right(90)` turns the cursor 90 degrees right.
-You can also turn left with `turtle.left(90)`.
-To change the amount that the cursor turns, simply change the value of degrees.

-- Complete the square shape you've started by adding the next lines of code and press **Run**.
-Keep trying until you get it right.
+  Variables are a way of storing a value and giving it a name.
+For instance, there is a variable name `R` with a value of `255`.

+- Run the code and see what happens.
+- Try changing the values of the three variables, and see what happens.
+(Note: the maximum value is 255, and after this there will be no effect.)
+What do you think R, G, and B represent?

+  You can change the value of your variables either by setting them to a new value, or by increasing and decreasing them.

+-  You can change the colour of the turtle as well.
+Run the code below to see what happens:

+  <iframe src="https://trinket.io/embed/python/ab6732d60e" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ### Challenge

 Try to complete each of the challenges below.

+-  Complete the triangle above with a colour of your choice.
--  Draw a rectangle: two of the four sides need to be longer.
+-  Draw a square with sides which are four different shades of red.
--  Draw a triangle: how many degrees do you need to turn?
--  Draw a cross: backwards and forwards work well together.
+-  Draw a cross made of four different colours.
-2. Draw a circle: what happens if you turn lots?